MekongDelta-mind/de_zoomcamp_2023_capstone/README.md

 - `docker-compose.yml`- helps to build the docker image which would be used to create the container with Postgres and Pgadmin image together, binding them into a common network.
 - `Dockerfile` - used to copy the ingest file to the docker conatiner created int he above step with the required packages and running the python
 - `README.md` - (the file you are reading) gives a brief intro about the project and conatins the instructions on how to reproduce the project.
+- `prefect_flows` - the folder containing the prefect flows to execute the pipeline in the fomr of flow.
 - `dbt` = this is files related to dbt which helps in Analytics Engineering.
 This is currently not implemented.
 Facing issues with setting up the source and querying.

 ## Cloud